All Episodes

 You can't get into the Democratic Party convention unless you have a picture ID.

-Democrats don't want picture IDs when you're voting, but if you want to get into their convention, you better have a pictured ID or else you're not gonna get in.
+Democrats don't want picture IDs when you're voting, but if you want to get into their convention, you better have a pictured ID or else you're not going to get in.

 Anyway, protesters against the Democratic Party's nomination of Hillary Clinton were met with tall fencing around the perimeter of Wells Fargo Center in Philadelphia during July of 2016.

-And uh that's why we are out here daily.
+And that's why we are out here daily.

-You need picture IDs to get in, you gotta walk around a fence, and you have to go through security.
+You got to walk around a fence and you have to go through security.

 And if your last name is Hannity, it takes twice as long.

-Uh we believe CNN declined a report from KUSI because we informed them that most border patrol agents we have spoken to tell us the barrier does in fact work.
+We believe CNN declined a report from KUSI because we informed them that most Border Patrol agents we have spoken to tell us the barrier does, in fact, work.

 That's another thing.